← Back to blog

 Weather Integration

-The stylist can factor in forecast data when available, adjusting layer thickness and material recommendations for the specific day.
+The stylist factors in forecast data when available, adjusting layer thickness and material recommendations for the specific day.
 A rainy 35-degree day gets different suggestions than a dry 20-degree day.
+Because "cold" isn't one thing—it's a range of conditions that demand different responses.

 Mix Gallery Previews

 Every layered outfit renders in Mix Gallery as a full look.
 You see how the hem lengths stack, where colors interact, and whether the silhouette feels balanced.
-This is especially valuable for layering, where proportion mistakes are easy to make and hard to fix once you are dressed.
+This is especially valuable for layering, where proportion mistakes are easy to make and hard to fix once you're dressed and running late.

 Trending Winter Inspiration

-Here are five winter situations and the layered outfits an AI stylist builds for each:
+Here are five winter situations and the layered outfits an AI stylist builds for each.
+These aren't theoretical—they're the kinds of days you actually have.

 1. Freezing Commute, Overheated Office